MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Creating-.NET-and-COM-Objects--New-Object-.md

 ---
 description: As an object-oriented scripting language, PowerShell supports both .NET and COM-based objects.
 This article shows you how to create and interact with these objects. ms.date: 12/08/2022
-title: Creating .NET and COM Objects New Object
+title: Creating .NET and COM objects
 ---
-# Creating .NET and COM Objects (New-Object)
+# Creating .NET and COM objects

 > This sample only runs on Windows platforms.